lusandaluhlabo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6: Script that adds execute permission to the owner and the group owner, and read permission to the users, to the file hello.
 7: Script that adds execution permission to the owner, the group owner and the other users, to the file hello
 8: Script that sets the permission to the file hello as follows: Owner: no permission at all.
 Group: no permission at all.
 Other users: all the permissions.
+9: Script that sets the mode of the file hello to this: -rwxr-x-wx 1 Julien 23 Sep 20 14:25 hello